-The Shopify β†’ Google Shopping connection is one of those things that looks trivial β€” install an app, click a few buttons, done.
+The Shopify โ†’ Google Shopping connection is one of those things that looks trivial โ€” install an app, click a few buttons, done.
 Then six months in you wonder why your CTR is half of your competitor's.

 The truth is the official Google channel ships a minimal feed by default.
 To actually rank in 2026, you need to enrich the feed with the attributes Google's quality algorithm now expects.
 This guide walks the full setup, then the enrichment layer that most stores miss.

-Step 1 β€” Prepare your Shopify store
+Step 1 โ€” Prepare Your Shopify Store

 Before you touch Google, three things must be true in Shopify:

 1. Product titles include the brand.
 If your products are private label, use your own brand name.
 If you resell other brands, the title must include the brand.
-Open Products β†’ All products β†’ bulk edit β†’ Vendor and verify the vendor field is populated on every SKU.
+Open Products โ†’ All products โ†’ bulk edit โ†’ Vendor and verify the vendor field is populated on every SKU.

 2. You have at least one image per product.
-Square images (1:1) work best for Shopping.
-Minimum 800px; ideal 1500–2000px.
+Square images 1:1 work best for Shopping.
+Minimum 800px; ideal 1500โ€“2000px.

 3. Your shipping rates are defined and live for the destination countries.
 Google rejects products with no shipping computable to the destination.

-Step 2 β€” Install the Google & YouTube channel
+Step 2 โ€” Install the Google & YouTube Channel

-In Shopify admin β†’ Apps β†’ Visit Shopify App Store β†’ search for "Google & YouTube".
-Install.
-This is the official Google-built channel; ignore the third-party feed apps that show up alongside it for now (we'll come back to them in Step 5 for enrichment).
+This is the official Google-built channel; ignore the third-party feed apps /merchant-center-supplemental-feeds-fix-what-primary-can-t that show up alongside it for now โ€” we'll come back to them in Step 5 for enrichment.

 Connect your Google account, then your Merchant Center account.
 If you don't have one yet, the app creates one for you in the same flow.